All Episodes

 And that's Chuck Schumer.

-The extremists here, the extremists here who think uh are the ones who think you can go on running uh trillion dollar, trillion dollar plus deficits year in, year out, uh without consequence.
+The extremists here, the extremists here are the ones who think you can go on running trillion dollar, trillion-dollar plus deficits year in, year out, without consequence.

-Uh basically the United States of America is now in the situation where it expects the rest of the world uh to buy the equivalent of a G seven economy in federal treasury debt every single year.
+Basically, the United States of America is now in the situation where it expects the rest of the world to buy the equivalent of a G7 economy in federal treasury debt every single year.

-It ba the United States Treasury under the Chuck Schumer model, under the Harry Reed model, is issuing the equivalent of twice the economy of India in federal debt every year.
+The United States Treasury under the Chuck Schumer model, under the Harry Reid model, is issuing the equivalent of twice the economy of India in federal debt every year.

 That's extreme.

-That is that that is not extreme, but it is actually wicked.
+That is not extreme, but it is actually wicked.

 It is evil.